kryo4096/RostOS/README.md

 ## Installation and Testing

-*DISCLAIMER: To build RostOS Linux is recommended.
+*DISCLAIMER: To build RostOS, Linux is recommended.
 Building on windows or macOS should technically be possible, but has not been tested and no automatic build scripts are provided.*

 A nightly version of the Rust toolchain has to be installed using [rustup](https://rustup.rs/)).
 Additionally, the `~/.cargo/bin` folder has to be added to `$PATH`.